 This egg drop soup rivals (or beats) the soup at any restaurant, and you can make it faster than you could call and order delivery.
 If you are in the mood for soup or are looking for a quick meal and don’t have much on hand, this is a great recipe to try.

 Yield 4 cups

-Simple and fast egg drop soup made with broth, herbs, eggs and green onions for garnish.
+Simple and fast egg drop soup made with broth, herbs, eggs, and green onions for garnish.

-- Heat chicken broth in a medium pan.
-Add Ginger and garlic and simmer for 5 minutes.
-Add salt and pepper.
+- Add ginger and garlic and simmer for 5 minutes.

 - Whisk eggs in a small bowl.